Buying a House

-Buying a home is one of the most stressful and expensive things you will ever do.
-It’s vital that you seek legal advice from someone experienced in property law.
+While buying a home is exciting, it’s also one of the most expensive and stressful things you will ever do.
+That’s why it’s vital to seek legal advice from someone experienced in property law.

 Before You Start

-The first round of decisions you will likely need to make is in regard to finance.
-Make sure you read everything thoroughly, from the pre-contractual statement which outlines the fees and charges to which you’ll be subject to the actual mortgage contract itself.
-Remember you are entitled to legal advice and are under no obligation to sign anything on the spot.
+The first step in buying a house is sorting out your finances.
+Make sure you read everything thoroughly, from the pre-contractual statement which outlines fees and charges right through to the mortgage contract itself.
+It’s important to note that you are allowed to contact a lawyer for advice and are under no obligation to sign a contract on the spot.

-Once you have found a property you like, you will need to arrange a pre-purchase building inspection report and perhaps a pest inspection report.
-These are written reports about the condition of the property and helps you find out any potentially costly problems.
-You may be able to use this information to negotiate a reduction in the purchase price.
-If you’re not sure who to trust to do this inspection, talk to your lawyer.
-They will be well aware of which inspectors are worth hiring.
+Once you have found a property you like, it’s important to order a building inspection report and potentially a pest inspection.
+These are written reports about the condition of the property and can flag any potential costly problems.
+You may be able to use this information to reduce the purchase price if you decide to make an offer.
+If you’re unsure who to trust to do this inspection, contact your lawyer as they can provide guidance on reputable businesses.

 Making an Offer

-If you’re happy to proceed, you can make an offer.
-You might be asked to pay a small sum as an initial deposit, but this is fully refundable if you don’t end up signing the contract.
-It does not mean that the property is yours yet either, as the agent can take other offers.
+Once you’ve done the necessary checks and you’re happy to proceed, you can make an offer.
+An agent may ask you to pay an initial deposit, but this is fully refundable if you don’t end up signing the contract.
+It also doesn’t guarantee the property to you either, as the agent is still allowed to take other offers.

 Signing the Contract

-When you do sign the contract you will need to pay the 10% deposit, unless your lawyer has negotiated a special condition otherwise.
+Upon signing the contract, you will need to pay the 10% deposit, unless your lawyer has negotiated a special condition otherwise.
 This is held with the real estate agent and is released to the seller after the property is settled.
-If you don’t have 10% available your lawyer can advise in regard to getting a deposit guarantee in lieu of the cash.
+If you don’t have 10% available, your lawyer may be able to negotiate getting a deposit guarantee in lieu of cash.

 - Arranging payment of stamp duty